pythongus/scrambleme/README.md

 # Text Scrambler - A Teaser For Your Brain

 ## Abstract
-This is a simple application to demonstrate the micro-framework flask.
+This is a simple application to demonstrate the micro-framework Flask.
 It helps demonstrate how the human brain can easily read a text with scrambled words, as long as the first and last letters of the words are kept in place.

 The application has three pages:
 * The home page, where you can input the test text